alanyeung95/aer525/README.md

 2. The second problem is to calculate how the mechanism will move under application of a set of joint torques.
 That is, given a torque vector, r, calculate the resulting motion of the manipulator, P, P' and P''.

+## notation

+    •	θ or q is used to represent the joint position
+    •	θ̇ or q̇ is used to represent the joint velocity
+    •	θ̈ or q̈ is used to represent the joint acceleration

 ## manipulator's dynamic equations (The state-space equation)

 <img src="diagrams/diagram-5.png" alt="drawing" width="400"/>